EibelJento/spendsense/README.md

 ---

-## ⭐ If you like this project, consider giving it a star!
+## ⭐ If you found this project useful, consider giving it a star!

-It motivates further development and helps others discover the project.